etkecc/buscarron/sub/ext/etkecc/testdata/byos_full_a.questions.md

 SSO: You didn't mention what OIDC/OAuth2 provider you want to integrate, so here is a list of common providers - https://github.com/matrix-org/synapse/blob/develop/docs/openid.md#sample-configs.
 Please, send me the information required to configure it (usually it's provider name, issuer, client_id, client_secret, but that depends on the provider)

+BorgBackup: please, provide the desired repository url (user@host:repo).
+We will generate ssh key and encryption passphrase on your server side.
+We will send you the public part of the generated ssh key.
+You will add that ssh key on your provider side.

 Server: please, create a VPS with any Debian-based distro.
 Minimal comfortable configuration for a basic matrix server: 1vCPU, 2GB RAM.
 Add my ssh key (https://etke.cc/ssh.key) to your server, share with me your server IP, the username (with permissions to call sudo), and password (if set).